Seal Crosses Busy Road In St Kilda

 |Saturday, 08 September 2012|

-At 7.15am on the morning of Saturday 8th September 2012, a call was received by Wildlife Victoria’s Emergency Phone Service about a seal trying to cross Beaconsfield Pde in St Kilda.
+At 7.15am on the morning of Saturday 8th September 2012, a call was received by Wildlife Victoria’s Emergency Response Service about a seal trying to cross Beaconsfield Pde in St Kilda.

 Amy Amato, a trained volunteer rescuer was called to the scene to assist police and curious onlookers.
 Wildlife Victoria’s Emergency Phone Operator Lucinda made contact with Melbourne Zoo seal keepers which were put in direct contact with the rescuer on the scene.